 Action Item 76-05: TSB

-The SG11 meeting in February 2013 discussed the technologies which are suitable for conformity and interoperability testing and might be interesting for different regions.
+The SG11 meeting in February 2013 discussed the technologies that are suitable for conformity and interoperability testing and might be interesting for different regions.
 Several testing laboratories from different regions (Austria, Italy, Kazakhstan, Ukraine, Sweden, Brasilia and Russia) showed interest to cooperate with TSB on C&I issues.

 TSB participated in different workshops and training seminars, involving their participants to the C&I activities in ITU.
 For example, Austria, Russia, Belarus and China submitted the contributions on SIP-IMS testing, Mobile Number Portability testing, Internet speed measurements and testing of network management interface.